irun2themoney/apx-toolkit/README.md

 # API-First Auto-Tuner

-**Automatically optimize your web scraping from slow, expensive browser automation to fast, cheap HTTP requests.**
+**The only tool that automatically discovers APIs AND generates complete API documentation from any website.**

-This Apify Actor intelligently discovers internal API endpoints using a browser (just once), then switches to direct HTTP requests for all bulk data extraction.
-The result? **10-100x cost reduction and 5-20x speed improvement** compared to traditional browser-based scraping.
+This Apify Actor intelligently discovers internal API endpoints using a browser (just once), then switches to direct HTTP requests for all bulk data extraction. **Plus, it automatically generates API documentation** in OpenAPI, Postman, cURL, and Insomnia formats - saving weeks of manual work.

+**Result:** 10-100x cost reduction, 5-20x speed improvement, AND complete API documentation automatically generated.

 ## Overview